lupuleasa-core/Dota2-TheCore-Config-Engine/README.md

 **How do I pick a modifier other than <kbd>SPACE</kbd>?**

 You will need AHK installed (https://autohotkey.com/).
-Edit D2SpaceModifier.ahk in the "Source Code" folder by replacing the word "Space" on lines 3 and 4 with what ever key you want such as "x" for example.
-Here is a list of some AHK keys with unique names if you wish to bind to one of those (https://autohotkey.com/docs/KeyList.htm).
-Place your edited script in your StartUp folder instead of the exe (or compile a new exe yourself).
+Edit D2SpaceModifier.ahk by replacing the word "Space" on lines 3 and 4 with what ever key you want such as "x" for example (here is a list of some AHK keys with unique names (https://autohotkey.com/docs/KeyList.htm)).
+Place your edited script in your StartUp folder instead of the .exe (or compile a new .exe yourself).
 Restart your computer and finish installation and tweaking as usual.

 **Will this get me banned?**

 Remember, all the script does is allow dota2.exe to see the windows key press while blocking it from the OS and every other application (only active while "Dota 2" is the active window).
-I have played 1000+ games and haven't been banned.
+I have played 1000+ games and haven't been banned and won't be because there isn't anything in my script that is flagged as a cheat.
+There are AHK scripts that will get you banned, but that is not this script.

 **Can you just disable the windows key using registry edits?**

-The dota2.exe won't be able to see the key press then.
+The dota2.exe will not be able to see the key press then.

 ## Made a cool keyboard layout and want to share it?

-Contact me on reddit at [u/karrandalf](https://www.reddit.com/message/compose/?to=Karrandalf) and I might add it to the main repository for people to see, and I'll give you credit.
+Contact me on reddit at [u/karrandalf](https://www.reddit.com/message/compose/?to=Karrandalf), and I might add it to the main repository crediting you.
 If you know how to use git, just fork this repo and request a merge using a pull request.